20 soccer drills for coaches and players 2026

 Shot after pass

-This is the most basic exercise to train ball striking.
-One teammate passes the ball to another, who controls it and prepares it for the shot and, with the second touch, shoots at goal.
-Uncomplicated but fun, especially when you add a competitive component between teammates.
+The most basic exercise to train ball striking.
+A teammate passes the ball to another player, who controls it and prepares it for the shot, and then, with the second touch, shoots at goal.
+Uncomplicated but fun, especially when you add a component of competition between teammates.
 This video from OnlineSoccerTraining explains perfectly how to do it.

 ➔ Exercise level: Easy

-➔ Number of players needed: Minimum of two players and one goalkeeper
+➔ Number of players needed: Minimum of two players and a goalkeeper

-Because nothing tastes better in football than a goal after a good shot, the kind that clears the cobwebs from the corners of the net.
+Because in soccer nothing tastes better than a goal after a good shot, the kind that knocks the cobwebs out of the corners.

 One-touch shooting

-However, on most occasions, the dynamism of today’s football does not allow enough time to control the ball, adapt to it, and hit it.
-Often, the process must be reduced to a one-touch, first-time shot.
-And in that, as every football fan knows, the British are the world experts.
+But it happens that, on most occasions, the dynamism of today’s soccer does not allow enough time to control the ball, adapt it, and hit it.
+Many times, the process has to be reduced to one touch, when hitting it first.
+And in that, as every soccer fan knows, the British are the experts.
 Every week, the Premier League gives us examples of great first touch goals, from very far away.

-So, here is a video from the Reading FC academy on how to train the first touch shot.
-It’s a simple task, but very convenient for adapting the body and gesture to the first-time shot.
+Therefore, here is a video from the British Reading FC academy on how to train the first touch shot.
+It is a simple work, but very convenient to adapt the body and the gesture to the first touch shot.

 ➔ Fun rating: 3/5

-➔ Number of players needed: One player and one goalkeeper
+➔ Number of players needed: One player and a goalkeeper

-In this sense, regardless of whether to hit one touch, several touches, or a set piece, if anyone can teach any girl or boy how to hit the ball well, it’s Cristiano Ronaldo.
-This video that we show you here is to be kept in all football schools under the title: “How to hit a football”.
+In this sense, whether it’s to hit one touch, several touches, or set pieces, if anyone can teach how to hit the ball well to any girl or boy, it’s Cristiano Ronaldo.
+This video that we show you here is to be kept in all soccer schools under the title: “How to hit a soccer ball”.

-Another example of a great strike is Hakan Çalhanoğlu of Inter Milan, who has one of the most impressive goals ever scored from a free kick while playing for Hamburg.
+Another example of great strikes is Hakan Çalhanoğlu of Inter Milan, who has one of the most impressive goals ever scored from a free kick while playing for Hamburg:

 Three-goal drill

-In a twist on the previous methods, combining both driving and one-touch shooting, the three-goal drill can be put into practice.
-Typical of Chelsea academies, it involves setting up two small goals with defenders and leaving the goalkeeper in a third life-size goal.
-This video from SocceCoachTV explains perfectly how to carry out the exercise.
+For putting a twist on the previous methods, combining both driving and one-touch shooting, the three-goal drill can be put into practice.
+Typical of Chelsea academies, it consists of setting up two small goals with their defenders, and leaving the goalkeeper in a third life-size goal.
+This SocceCoachTV video explains perfectly how to carry out the exercise.

 ➔ Fun rating: 4/5

-➔ Number of players needed: Minimum of four outfield players and a goalkeeper
+➔ Number of players needed: Minimum of four field players and a goalkeeper

-With only three players and a goalkeeper, a very dynamic exercise can be carried out, which can be perfectly transferred to the real game.
-It is a kind of roulette game, in which the player who has just taken the shot must then provide support for a team-mate.
+With only three players and a goalkeeper, a very dynamic exercise can be carried out, and one that can be perfectly transferred to the real game.
+It is a kind of roulette, in which the player who has just shot must then serve as a support for a teammate.
 The method is explained in this video from ProgressiveSoccer.

-The best thing about this exercise is that you can apply all the variations that the coach or player would like allow the ball bouncing, lift it to force a chest control, give a bad pass… the variations are infinite.
+The best thing about this exercise is that you can apply all the variants that the coach or player wants: leave the ball bouncing, lift it to force a chest control, give a bad pass… the variants are endless.

 ➔ Fun rating: 3’5/5